 EasyCruise Life had a passenger capacity of 550 passengers.

 In 2010 EasyCruise ended operations completely.
-An official reason wasn’t given but it’s likely that the company struggled to make the business model profitable due to the low entry price for cruisers and limited opportunity for guests to spend more onboard.
+An official reason wasn’t given but the company likely struggled to make the business model profitable due to the low entry price for cruisers and limited opportunity for guests to spend more onboard.

 The EasyCruise Life ship was sold for scrap in 2014.